Nattha-KT/ui-design-system/README.md

 ## License

 This project is licensed under the [MIT License](./LICENSE).
-This project uses third-party libraries, which are licensed under their respective licenses:
+It also incorporates third-party libraries that are licensed under their respective terms:

 - shadcn-phone-input (MIT License)